wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 Example:

-Set name and type of decoder to *ossec*:
+Sets name and type of decoder to *ossec*:

 .. code-block:: xml